 Company performance: Management changes, product failures, or regulatory changes: each of these factors can result in a decline in the value of the stock.

-Liquidity risk: Even though stocks are mostly liquid, there may be times when a stock is hard to sell due to low trading volumes or market conditions, especially when the stock market is spooked and there are few buyers.
+Liquidity risk: Although stocks are usually liquid, they can be hard to sell during low trading volume or weak market conditions, especially when buyers are scarce.

 Currency and exchange-rate risk: If you invest in stocks that are traded in a foreign currency, you may be exposed to fluctuations in exchange rates, which can affect the value of your investment.